htruong/fun-logic-riddles/05-red-and-black-problem.md

 Anna, Daniel and Claire are three students in the class.
 The teacher asks Anna: "What team are you?"
 Anna mumbles something, so the teacher then asks Daniel: "What did Anna say?"
 Daniel says: "Anna said she is Team Red."
 Claire then says: "Anna said she is Team Black."

-What team are Daniel and Claire?
+What teams are Daniel and Claire in?